cellimnet/scellseg-publish/README.md

 ​	c) Drag a image/mask or a folder is supported, for a image, we autoload its parent directory, for a mask, we autoload its corresponding image and its parent directory.
 You can use [ctrl+←/→]  to cycle through images in current directory

-​	b) You can save the mask in ".png" format
+​	d) You can save the mask in ".png" format

 #### 2. Fine-tuning